Parliament of Georgia: Sessions and sittings

-Law making
+Lawmaking

 The Government, a Member of Parliament, a parliamentary faction, a parliamentary committee, the supreme representative bodies of the Autonomous Republics of Abkhazia and Adjara, and no less than 25,000 voters have the right of to initiate a bill.
 A law is adopted if it is supported by a majority of the members of Parliament present but at least 1/3 of the total number of the members of Parliament.
 A law passed by Parliament is to be submitted to the President of Georgia within 10 days.
 The President can sign and promulgate the law or return it to the Parliament with justified remarks within 2 weeks.
 If the remarks are adopted, the final version of the law is submitted to the President within 5 days, and the latter must sign and promulgate the law within 5 days.
 If the President's remarks are rejected, the initial version of the law is put to a vote in the Parliament and, if adopted, submitted to the President within 3 days for signature and promulgation.
 If the President fails to promulgate the law, then the Chairperson of Parliament does this after the respective deadline expires.